 • The Vale of White Horse District Council has published the proposed modifications to part 2 of its Local Plan following recommendations from the inspector examining the plan.

-• In 2018, the Oxfordshire authorities signed the Oxfordshire Housing and Growth Deal with the government, securing guaranteed funding for affordable housing, infrastructure and economic growth in Oxfordshire.
-As part of this deal, the Oxfordshire authorities have agreed to produce a plan for the whole of the county, which will guide development in the area up to the year 2050.
+• In 2018, the Oxfordshire authorities signed the Oxfordshire Housing and Growth Deal as a result of which the Oxfordshire authorities have agreed to produce a plan for the whole of the county, which will guide development in the area up to the year 2050.
 Please click here to read more about this on the Wantage & Grove Campaign Group’s website, which includes an onward link to the consultation (which runs until 25 March).

-• A reminder that the Grove Airfield forum focused on the several accidents caused by mud on the road from the Persimmon development.
-The Wantage and Grove Campaign Group has been asked to pass any problems on to the site managers so let them know any details.
+• A reminder that the Grove Airfield forum focused on accidents caused by mud on the road from the development.
+The Wantage and Grove Campaign Group has be asked to pass any problems on to the site managers so let them know any details.

-• Click here for the latest edition of the Letcombe Register, providing information about events and activities in and around Letcombe Regis.
+• Click here for the latest edition of the Letcome Register, providing information about events and activities in and around Letcombe Regis.

 • Click here for the latest from the Wantage and Grove Campaign Group.